 I also discovered that time affects content in another way: as our knowledge of ecological relationships becomes more complex, so do our stories.
 In My Grandpa and the Sea (1990) the main character’s grandfather begins to farm sea moss as his traditional fishing methods can no longer compete with more efficient technology.
 Ocean Sunlight: How Tiny Plants Feed the Sea (2012) describes, in simplified terms, why phytoplankton are crucial to all ocean life.

-“For Young Naturalists,” on display through this Thursday, includes children’s books exhibit02and associated artwork from the late 19th century through the present, though the majority of the materials included date from the late 1960s – to the early 1990s.
+“For Young Naturalists,” on display through this Thursday, includes children’s books and associated artwork from the late 19th century through the present, though the majority of the materials included date from the late 1960s – to the early 1990s.
 Three of my favorite items in the exhibit are outlined below.

 Along the Seashore, Written & Illustrated by Margaret Waring Buck (1964)